ehc-io/ddos-183/docs/setup.rst

       |image12|

       ..
 Hint::
-          That screen provides no feedback when the authentication actually works, so no worries and go to the next step unless you got an error message.
+          That screen provides no feedback when the authentication actually works, so no worries.
+Go to the next step unless you got an error message here.

-      - Access the Silverline Portal https://portal.f5silverline.com  using same DHD admin account
+      - From another tab in your browser, access the Silverline Portal https://portal.f5silverline.com  using same DHD admin account.

-      - Navigate to Config->Hybrid Config->Hybrid Device Management
+      - Navigate to Config-> Hybrid Config-> Hybrid Device Management

         |image13|

       - Enter the hostname of your DHD device in the Search field.
-Verify that you have both registrations, approve them and you're done!
+Verify that you have both registrations.
+Approve them and you're done!

         |image14|